bozy15/recipe-pod/README.md

 - [Slack](https://slack.com/) for their support and help in this project.

+## For the Assessor
+When the CI Assessor would like to sign in to the web app as admin, They can do so with the following username and password.

+   - Username: bozy
+   - Password: testingms3

 ### Content

 - All text was written by Emmett Becirovic.